 As the concerned parent of a student at Cole R-I Elementary School, I have read and reviewed all of the information found in the Parent Handbook that will provide the foundation for a successful year for my child.
 I have also shared this important information regarding school rules and conduct with my child.

+Student Name

+Comments:

 Signature of Parent

 Date

 Thank you!

-The Cole R-I Elementary our journey with your chi School Team appreciates tild this year. the time you ha ave taken to revi ew this important information and lo ok forward to
+The Cole R-I Elementary School Team appreciates the time you have taken to review this important information and look forward to our journey with your child this year.